portsoc/hangman-in-branches/README.md

 npm run setup
 ```

-For now,we are using the default role that comes with our implementation.
+For now, we are using the default role that comes with our implementation.
 This is usually the username that you have in your VM or the role `postgres` that comes with the installation of PostgreSQL.

 Running the `setup` script may fail on your personal machines.